msugar/sql/02_activities/assignments/design_a_logical_model.md

 This design creates a new record for each address change, allowing historical addresses to be retained.

 When an address changes, you INSERT a new record with the new address information, and updates the flag in the previous record.
 The `effective_date` and `end_date` fields track the validity period of each address.
 The `is_current` boolean flag helps quickly identify the current address.

+### Bonus: Privacy Implications
+Yes, there are privacy implications when retaining historical data (Type 2 SCD).
+For example:

+- *Right to be Forgotten*: Completly erasing a customer's data history becomes more involved, making it harder to comply with "right to be forgotten" requests.
+- *Data Security*: More data stored, larger attack surface when data is exposed.
+- *Consent and Transparency*: A customer should be allowed to know what address information is kept, how long, or whether or not historical data is kept.

 ## Question 4
 Review the AdventureWorks Schema [here](https://imgur.com/a/u0m8fX6)